joscelyn/hetic-p2020-06/README.md

 # L'infuseur

 This project is carried out in our school setting, [Hetic](https://www.hetic.net/).
 The resquest was to make a site dedicated to a product.
 We chose L’Infuseur, it’s an infusion brand.
 It’s seemed like a good subject, cause our product is uncluttered and we could play a with different animations.
 We tried to show this product in particular, to promote the beauty of the product by using only front development.
 We work on a UI design according to the existing visual identity of the brand.
+You can see our website online on : [http://heuristic-engelbart-2f71cc.netlify.com/](http://heuristic-engelbart-2f71cc.netlify.com/).

 ## Getting started